 While doing my actual ‘day-job’ yesterday, I attended a breakfast seminar for us marketing type people and I heard a great quote that kicked off proceedings for the morning:

-“There’s no such thing as bad weather, all conditions are perfect”
+“There’s no such thing as bad weather, just bad preparation”

 I’m reminded of this particularly this week here in Sydney given the huge amount of rain we’ve had and I think the penchant for those who enjoy activities of the outdoor variety to maybe skip a session if it is a little wet.
 Now I’m not here to tell people how to suck eggs, but thought it was a nice little reminder to always take the positive out of any situation.
 Indeed that’s the rationale for the second part of the title, ‘fair play’ to you, if you are one of those that revels getting out there in the rain, or you deal with anything that gets thrown at you.